Malevich and the American Legacy

 Gagosian Gallery is pleased to present a catalogue to accompany "Malevich and the American Legacy."
 The exhibition features six rare and pivotal works by Malevich alongside modern and contemporary artists including Alexander Calder, Ed Ruscha, Richard Serra, James Turrell, and Cy Twombly, all of whom share deep aesthetic, conceptual, and spiritual correspondences with Kazmir Malevich.
 Both the exhibition and the catalogue strive to contribute to the expanding scholarship on the influence of this Russian visionary.
 In addition to essays by Magdalena Dabrowski, Yve-Alain Bois, and Aleksandra Shatskikh, the publication also includes the following: a new interview with James Turrell on Malevich (in conversation with Mark Francis); “Malevich: Independent Form, Color, Surface” (Donald Judd, Art in America, March/April 1974), and “Mel Bochner on Malevich, an Interview” (John Coplans, Artforum, June 1974).

 Additional shipping costs will apply.
-Please contact gallery with any questions.
+Please contact shop with any questions.